Haberfield, New South Wales: Heritage listings

-Commercial area

-Haberfield also has a strong Italian influence, which is most evident in the local shops along Ramsay Street, close to the intersection with Dalhousie Street.
-These include a hand made pasta shop, a traditional Italian bakery, traditional and contemporary Italian pastry shops and gelaterias, and Italian delicatessens and butchers, as well as many Italian cafes, coffee shops and restaurants.
-The primary supermarket in Haberfield is IGA Lamonica which also has a well-stocked delicatessen inside.
-Many of the shops in Haberfield have received various awards for their quality.

 Schools

-Haberfield has three primary schools but no high schools.
+Haberfield has three primary schools.
 Two of the schools are state run: Haberfield Public School on the corner of Bland Street Denman avenue and Dobroyd Point Public School on Waratah Street.
 The third is the St Joan of Arc Catholic School on Dalhousie Street opposite St Joan of Arc Church.

 Transport

-The Inner West Light Rail skirts the suburb's eastern border with Leichhardt.
-Because of this, none of the three stops serving Haberfield are centrally located within the suburb.
-Hawthorne (near Barton Avenue) and Marion (near Marion Street) are the primary stops serving Haberfield.
-Taverners Hill (near Parramatta Road) is in the south-east corner of the suburb at the southern border with Summer Hill and the south-eastern border with Lewisham, in addition to the border with Leichhardt.
-The service offers a direct link to Pyrmont and Darling Harbour and provides interchanges with Lewisham railway station on the Inner West & Leppington Line and Dulwich Hill railway station on the Bankstown Line.
+The Inner West Light Rail, running along the former Rozelle–Darling Harbour Goods Line, skirts the suburb's eastern border with Leichhardt.
+Marion station, elevated on an embankment, provides bus connections towards Rodd Point, Abbotsford and Mortlake via Ramsay Street.
+Hawthorne serves the Hawthorne Canal Reserve.
+Both are beside the Greenway footpath.
+To the east, the light rail offers a direct link to Pyrmont and Darling Harbour, while to the south it provides an out-of-station interchange with Lewisham railway station and a direct interchange with Dulwich Hill railway station.

-Bus routes 461 (from the city down Parramatta Rd), 406 (from either Five Dock or Hurlstone Park through Dalhousie St), 438 (from city or Abbotsford via Ramsay St) and 439 (from city or Mortlake via Ramsay St) serve the suburb.
+Bus routes along Ramsay Street and Parramatta Road serve the suburb.
+Haberfield is on the NightRide bus network.

-Summer Hill railway station, on the T2 Inner West & Leppington Line is close to the suburbs southern border.
+Summer Hill railway station is close to the southern border of the suburb.
 Five Dock railway station on the Sydney Metro West rapid transit line will serve the neighbouring suburb of Five Dock.

-In July 2019, the Westconnex M4 East tunnel opened to traffic - with no traffic lights for 51 km from Glenbrook (near Penrith) to Haberfield.

-Population
+Since July 2019, an interchange at Haberfield has allowed access to the M4 Motorway, which passes beneath Haberfield in tunnels constructed as part of the WestConnex project.

+Haberfield was historically served by trams.

 Demographics

-At the 2016 census, there were 6,457 residents in Haberfield.
-The population was older than average, with a median age of 44 and with 19.6% of people aged 65 and over.
-66.6% of people were born in Australia.
-The next most common countries of birth were Italy 12.7% and England 2.8%.
-The most common responses for religion in the census were Catholic 47.5% and No Religion 25.2%.
-64.8% of people spoke only English at home.
-Other languages spoken at home included Italian 20.7% and Greek 2.1%.
+At the 2021 census, there were 6,480 residents in Haberfield.
+The population was older than average, with a median age of 46 and with 22.2% of people aged 65 and over.
+69.8% of people were born in Australia.
+The next most common countries of birth were Italy (10.6%) and England (3.0%).
+The most common responses for religion in the census were Catholic (44.1%) and No Religion (32.5%).
+70.7% of people spoke only English at home.
+Other languages spoken at home included Italian (16.1%) and Greek (2.0%).
+30% of residents had declared Italian ancestry.